UrinHeller/Manhwa-Viewer-SUPER/README.md

 There is a small bug, where the title doesn't update internally and you need to restart the program.
 There also is a bug where the task window keeps popping up if the task failed and you close it too quickly, so either wait a bit before clicking the close button or stop the app with the task manager and start it again.

 ### Compatibility
-Currently the program works for Windows 10-2004 to 11-23H2, but I could make it so it works entirely on Windows 10 and 11, just Windows 7 and lower will never work.
+- Windows 7 and lower are missing important dll files
+- Windows 10-2004 has a different dark mode reg key (can be fixed).
+- All other Windows versions should work.
 Linux and Mac would need more modification but are also okay, just that I wouldn't be able to easily test them.